nthomson-pivotal/workshop-toolkit-sample/WELCOME.md

-This is the file that will be displayed as the welcome page for vscode
+# Sample Workshop

+Welcome to the sample workshop.
+This file is opened by vscode when a student opens their workspace and can be used to provide any introductory instructions.
+It will be rendered in proper markdown.